 Making goals measurable:

 Pretend you’ve just sat down with your boss for the annual review.
 How will you prove, in concrete terms, that you’ve met your goal?
-To put the concept in other terms, imagine that you need to prove your success in the same way you prove your eligibility for a loan.
+To put the concept in other terms, imagine that you need to prove your success in the same way you prove your eligibility for a loan according to the loan experts at Eksperten.
 Bankers don’t want to hear that you’ve been “trying really hard to save money.”
 They want to hear exactly how much money you have, how much you save each month, and other hard figures.

 Once you’ve defined your goal in measurable terms, also record a few Key Performance Indicators or KPIs.
 (If your goal is to find a new vendor for office maintenance, then a KPI might be the number of vendors interviewed.)